europaphp/skeleton/readme.markdown

 Registering the loader as an autoloader doesn't restrict the API so you are still free to do anything you need to with the loader such as add more load paths.

 The loader is an integral part of EuropaPHP.
-It isn't required for most parts of the framework, for example, if you already have compatible loading functionality.
-However, `\Europa\View\Php` exclusively uses the loader for loading view files.
+It isn't required for most parts of the framework - such as if you already have compatible loading functionality - however, `\Europa\View\Php` exclusively uses the loader for loading view files.
 If you are using the view rendering layer, you at least need to specify a path where your views can be found.

 The mapper can also be useful but in all reality, this will be a micro-optimization for a lot of applications.
 For some, though, it could make all the difference.